What Hinting Can and Cannot Do

 - When you adapt your zones, keep them as small and tight as possible.
 As a rule of thumb, a zone should not be larger than 25 units.

-- You can have up to 5 top zones (positive sizes), and 6 bottom zones including the baseline zone (negative sizes).
+- You can have up to 6 top zones (positive sizes), and 6 bottom zones including the baseline zone (negative sizes).
+As soon as you have any zones, one of them must be the baseline zone.

-- The baseline zone must be positioned at zero and have a negative size.
+- The obligatory baseline zone must be positioned at zero and have a negative size.

 - Zones must never overlap.
 There must also be at least one unit distance between any two zones.
 (To be more precise, the distance must be at least 1 + 2 × blueFuzz.
 See the blueFuzz chapter further below for details.)